codefellows/seattle-c-python-401n6/class-29/lab/README.md

 ## Feature Tasks and Requirements

-- Building upon previous lab, your job is to
+- Building upon previous lab, your job is to:
   - Delete your existing database and files in the migration folder.
   - Update to a custom user model.
   - Give your site some style.